 Take a Leadership Role

-At some point, it may become obvious that a client doesn’t have their stuff together.
-You can often tell very early on in the process.
 In meetings, people tend to eschew a productive debate.
-Instead, they’ll take the conversation into several different directions without any clear answers.
+Instead, they’ll take the conversation in different directions without any clear answers.

-In these cases, you might be the only one who can put out the fire.
+In these situations, you might be the only one who can put out the fire.
 Therefore, you’ll need to speak up and assert yourself as someone who knows what they’re doing.

-This is not the easiest thing to do, especially if it’s not your personality.
+This is not the easiest thing to do – especially if it doesn’t fit your personality.
 But you don’t have to be mean or forceful – just honest.
 Here’s how it works:

-It starts with a mention of how, in order to succeed, the project needs a clear plan of attack.
-Explain your process for getting things done and what you need from everyone in order to carry it out.
+It starts with a mention of how, to succeed, the project needs a clear plan of attack.
+Explain your process for getting things done and what you need from everyone to carry it out.

 At the very least, this provides everyone in the room with a bit of a reset.
 Understanding what makes for a successful outcome will (hopefully) create a higher level of cooperation.

 Too many ideas can indeed drive you crazy.
 But a client still has a right to express their thoughts.
-So, the goal is to better organize them.
+Therefore, the goal is to better organize them.

-This can be accomplished by either writing it all down or, better yet, using a shared document.
-Here, everyone can add their own voice, but in a less chaotic way.
-Just make sure to create a basic template and try to have everyone follow the same format.
+This can be accomplished by cataloging ideas in a shared document.
+Here, everyone can add their voice, but in a less chaotic way.
+Be sure to use a basic template and try to have everyone follow the same format.

 From there, you can go over the pros and cons of each suggestion.
 It may take a little while to get through.
 But the hope is that people will start to see a clearer path forward.
 As a result, that list should become much smaller.

 If you’re seeing a more productive environment for getting things done – great!
 But don’t rest on your laurels.
-There could still be roadblocks on the way to getting the website launched.
+There might still be roadblocks on the way to getting the website launched.

 Look for opportunities to re-establish your message.
-Again, this doesn’t require you to turn into some sort of dictator.
-It’s more about sending gentle reminders for items that still need taken care of or processes that could use a boost.
+There’s no need to be aggressive.
+It’s more about sending gentle reminders for items that still need to be done.
 And it’s also not a bad idea to celebrate milestones as you pass them.

 These little forms of motivation can add up and keep the momentum moving in the right direction.